The Cultural Creatives

 The Cultural Creatives: How 50 Million People Are Changing the World is a nonfiction social sciences and sociology book by sociologist Paul H. Ray and psychologist Sherry Ruth Anderson (born 1942).
 The authors introduced the term "Cultural Creatives" to describe a large segment in Western society who since about 1985 have developed beyond the standard paradigm of modernists or progressives versus traditionalists or conservatives.
 Ray and Anderson claim to have found 50 million adult Americans (slightly over one quarter of the adult population) can now be identified as belonging to this group.
 They estimated an additional 80–90 million "Cultural Creatives" exist in Europe as of 2000.

 Two types

 Ray and Anderson divide "Cultural Creatives" into two subdivisions:

 Core "Cultural Creatives"

 Just under half of the CC population comprises the more educated, leading-edge thinkers.
 This includes many writers, artists, musicians, psychotherapists, alternative health care providers and other professionals.
 They combine a serious focus on their spirituality with a strong passion for social activism.

-Green "Cultural Creatives"

-The more secular and extroverted wing of the "Cultural Creatives".
-They tend to follow the opinions of the core group and have more conventional religious outlooks.
-Their world views less thought-out than the core group and less intensely held.